 Each object should allow you to choose whether the participant needs to respond to continue, using the ‘Optional’ setting.

 On Page 4, add a slider object, with the question ‘On a scale of 1-10, with 0 meaning not at all cute, and 10 meaning extremely cute, how cute would you rate the above animal?’
-Set a custom range of 0 to 10, add labels to show this, show the slider tooltip, and set the step size to 1.
+Set a minimum value of 0 and a maximum value of 10, add labels to show this, show the slider tooltip, and set the step size to 1.
 Participants will be able to select only a full number between 0 and 10.

 Page 5 is our last page, so use a text object to add a thank you message.